JoinCODED/FS-Checklist/replit.md

 - **Task Details**: Individual tasks can include external links, warning messages, helpful instructions, subtasks, and 'bonus' or 'important' badges.
 - **Important Reminder**: An auto-hiding notification lists incomplete important tasks and provides click-to-scroll navigation.
 It is not manually dismissible.
 - **Quick Reference Cards**: Provide easy access to essential information like WiFi credentials and mentor contact details.
+- **Reset Progress**: Button at the bottom of checklist allows users to clear all their progress with confirmation dialog for safety.
 - **Multi-user Support**: Each student has their own account and progress tracking, with protected routes for authenticated access.

 ### System Design Choices